Why do you need a fitness tracker?

 Just like other fitness trackers, you need to download a few apps to adjust the settings and for controlling the notifications.
 And that is where this fitness tracker starts to lose its shine.
 The app doesn’t have backup any information to the cloud.
 In other words, if you switch smartphones, you will lose all your workout data.

-Despite its shortcomings, the Band 3 Pro is a fantastic fitness tracker for the price.
+Despite its shortcomings, the Band 3 Pro is a fantastic fitness tracking smartwatch for the price.
 And you just can’t go wrong with it.

 Coros Pace: The Best for Battery Life